 • Tests and quizzes

-• Tests and quizzes (major and minor assessments, respectively) must be made up within one week of your return to class, after school or possibly during B-day lunch in C-12.
+• Tests and quizzes (major and minor assessments, respectively) must be made up within one week of your return to class, after school or possibly during lunch in C-12.
 YOU are responsible for making the arrangements.
-I am responsible for delivering the test or quiz.
+We are responsible for delivering the test or quiz.
 If you are absent the day before an evaluation which you were aware of prior to your absence, you will be required to take the evaluation.
-For example, if I notify you of Thursday’s vocabulary quiz on the prior Friday and you’re absent Tuesday, you will be required to take the quiz!
-Penalties for late projects or papers will vary by the assignment and will be included with the assignment.
+For example, if we notify you of Thursday’s vocabulary quiz on the prior Friday and you’re absent Tuesday, you will be required to take the quiz!
+Penalties for late projects or papers will vary by the assignment, and will be included with the assignment.

 • Homework

 Be honest, and take responsibility for your actions.
 This is college prep.
 Most, if not all of you will go on to some form of higher education.
-The expectations I have of you reflect the academic and professional standards you will need to meet to succeed in college and the workforce.
-By achieving a high standard of academic integrity now, you will have the confidence to succeed later in life.
-Take pride in your work, I do.
+The expectations we have of you reflect the academic and professional standards you will need to meet to succeed in college and the workforce.
+By maintaining a high standard of academic integrity now, you will have the confidence to succeed later in life.
+Take pride in your work, we do.

 CREATIVE WRITING 1 Credits: 2.5 Grades: 10, 11, 12 Designed as a writing workshop, this course allows students to explore their own creative potential by writing short stories and poems.
 Students receive basic tutelage in genre-specific style and structure.
 Students read and discuss model short stories and poems to assist them in developing their own writing skills.
 Upon completion of this course, students have a better understanding of creative writing techniques and a deeper appreciation for the writing craft.
 While creativity is encouraged, emphasis is placed upon the content and substance of the student’s work.